ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> **Absent gene product level and altered gene product sequence** of _TECRL_ is associated with CPVT.
+   <td style="text-align:left;"> **Absent gene product level and altered gene product sequence** of *TECRL* is associated with CPVT.
 The disease mechanism appears to be loss of function.
- _TECRL_ is rarely associated with CPVT, but several reports have described biallelic loss of function variants in cases.
-These include both homozygous and compound heterozygous inheritance, with a variety of variant types described – splice donor variant, stop gained, exon deletion (exon 2), missense variants (including homozygous p.Arg196Gln detected in 2 patients with exome sequencing), and a large duplication encompassing all of the _TECRL_ gene with an uncertain consequence.
+ *TECRL* is rarely associated with CPVT, but several reports have described biallelic loss of function variants in cases.
+These include both homozygous and compound heterozygous inheritance, with a variety of variant types described – splice donor variant, stop gained, exon deletion (exon 2), missense variants (including homozygous p.Arg196Gln detected in 2 patients with exome sequencing), and a large duplication encompassing all of the *TECRL* gene with an uncertain consequence.

  These cases presented with phenotypic features typical of CPVT, including exercise and emotion induced syncope and cardiac arrest and ventricular arrhythmias during exercise testing.
 A mild prolonged QT interval was observed in several cases, especially after stimulation by epinephrine or exercise, although overall the phenotypes are much more typical of CPVT than LQTS. </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>